-As the high-density storage unit for the University Library, Oak Street Library has the unique role of maximizing preservation of the items it houses while simultaneously shelving them strategically to ensure the least amount of storage space is wasted.
-The vaults that house our collection are climate controlled by our state-of-the-art system to guarantee the ideal temperature and humidity level for maintaining the structural integrity of print resources (about 50° Fahrenheit and 30% humidity respectively).
-Once items are sent to Oak Street Library, they are sorted and separated by size to assure an efficient use of space, are accessed through a special inventory program, and retrieved for patron use and collection management projects by certified staff harnessed into industrial lifts to access the forty-foot high shelving.
+As the high-density storage facility for the University Library, the Oak Street Library has the unique role of maximizing preservation of the over four million items it houses, while simultaneously shelving them efficiently.
+The vaults that house the collection are climate controlled by a state-of-the-art system to maintain the environment at 50° Fahrenheit and 30% humidity to preserve the variety of resources held.
+Items in the Oak Street Library are sorted and separated by size to assure efficient use of space, are accessed through a special inventory program, and retrieved for patron use and collection management projects by certified staff harnessed into industrial lifts to access the forty-foot high shelving.

 By sending items with low circulation statistics to Oak Street Library, the University Library is opening up more space for patrons to work individually or collaboratively in their information seeking endeavors.
 Although these volumes have moved their location, patrons will still have access to desired materials after requesting items through the Library’s online catalog.

 As of 2017, more than four million items have been transferred to Oak Street Library.

 - How do users know if an item is shelved at Oak Street High Density Storage?

 - How do users access materials shelved at Oak Street High Density Storage?